fernandobohrer/ansible-role-unattended-upgrades/README.md

-# Ansible Role: unattendedupgrades
+# Ansible Role: unattended_upgrades

-An Ansible role that deploys and configures the `unattendedupgrades` package so that security updates are automatically installed on Linux boxes.
+An Ansible role that deploys and configures the `unattended-upgrades` package so that security updates are automatically installed on Linux boxes.

 ## 🚀 Motivation